codeceptjs/CodeceptJS/README.md

 * Smart locators: use names, labels, matching text, CSS or XPath to locate elements.
 * Interactive debugging shell: pause test at any point and try different commands in a browser.
 * Easily create tests, pageobjects, stepobjects with CLI generators.
-* CodeceptJS is the first open-source test automation framework that incorporates [AI features](https://github.com/codeceptjs/CodeceptJS/edit/3.x/docs/ai.md) to improve the testing experience.
-CodeceptJS uses OpenAI GPT to auto-heal failing tests, assist in writing tests, and more...

 ## Install